BUMETCS673/cs673f25a2project-cs673a2f25team5/team.md

 ## Shreya Rana - Security Leader
 Hi everyone!
 My name is Shreya Rana, and I'm originally from India.
 I'm currently pursuing my Master's in Computer Science at Boston University.
 I hold a Bachelor's degree in Computer Engineering, and I've also worked at a cybersecurity firm as a developer in the product team.
 I'm excited to learn, collaborate, and get to know you all!

+## Yuanfei He/Keni -Team Member
+Hi everyone!
+My name is Yuanfei He（Keni）, and I’m from Beijing, China.
+I received my Bachelor’s degree in Electronic Engineering from North China University of Technology, where I also participated in research projects in deep learning and machine learning.
+I’m currently pursuing my Master’s degree in Computer Science at Boston University.
+I have experience working with JavaScript, Python, and Java.
+This is my first graduate program, and I’m really excited to learn and collaborate with all of you.